Ken-Nic/Python-macro-program/README.md

 * src: All the code for the program
   * setup.py: Code that sets up the sqlite database that holds macro data, also can be used to clear the db
   * data_access.py: Code that facilates the access to the database, all sql quries can be found in here
-  * view: Code that facilates the GUI aspects of the program
+  * view.py: Code that facilates the GUI aspects of the program

 ## Reason